pyeve/eve/_sources/testing.txt

 ---------------------
-While there are no test requirements for most of the suite, please be advised that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server, and that redispy_ must be installed.
+While there are no test requirements for most of the suite, please be advised that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server, and redispy_ must be installed.
 The Rate-Limiting tests are silently skipped if any of the two conditions are not met.

 Redispy will install automatically on the first test run, or you can install it